Alison Goring

 Alison Goring (born November 15, 1963) is a Canadian curler.

 Career

 Youth

 As a junior curler, Goring won a gold medal at the 1983 Canada Winter Games and followed that up with a win at the 1983 Canadian Junior Women's Curling Championship.
+She was also the runner-up at the 1982 Canadian Junior Women's Curling Championship.

 1990–1997

 Goring is a former Canadian champion skip, having won the 1990 Scott Tournament of Hearts.

 Goring won her first provincial championship in 1990.
 Her Ontario rink would with that years' Scott Tournament of Hearts, defeating the Nova Scotia team, skipped by Heather Rankin.
 Her win gave her the right to represent Canada at the 1990 World Championships.
 At the 1990 Worlds, they lost to Norway's Dordi Nordby in the semi-final.

 Her Hearts win in 1990 gave her team the right to represent team Canada at the 1991 Scott Tournament of Hearts.
 At that tournament, her team finished with 6 wins and 5 losses.
 She returned to the Hearts in 1995, finishing with a 7–4 record, just missing the playoffs.
 The 1997 Scott Tournament of Hearts was her last to date, losing to Sandra Schmirler's Saskatchewan rink in the final.

 Goring's team participated in the 1997 Canadian Olympic Curling Trials, but finished with a 3–6 record.